 The Swiss watchmaker still sticks to base calibers from ETA, but slowly reintroduces well-established models equipped with its own 100 percent in-house B01 movement originally introduced together with the Chronomat model.

-The main advantage of this strategy is that you do not need to poor massive money in re-tooling manufacturing facilities and hiring and training dozens (or even hundreds) of workers.
+The main advantage of this strategy is that you do not need to poor massive money on re-tooling manufacturing facilities and hiring and training dozens (or even hundreds) of workers.
 Also, you can always sell an existing model with a manufacture-made movement at a premium price!

 Enter the Breitling Navitimer Caliber 01 Limited Edition.

-Previously available with the B26 caliber that was based on a mass-produced COSC-certified chronometer-grade ETA 2892-A2 movement, the limited edition sports a much more interesting from enthusiast’s point of view B01 mechanism.
+Previously available with the B26 caliber that was based on a mass-produced COSC-certified chronometer-grade ETA 2892-A2 movement, the limited edition sports a much more interesting from an enthusiast’s point of view B01 mechanism.

 Since the B01 is slightly larger than the B26, the limited edition is also offered in a slightly broader case, but the overall dimensions are identical to those of the last year’s Navitimer 125th Anniversary chronograph.